chris10davies/MSDS696-Data-Science-Practicum/README.md

 * Sub par regression model results, more features may improve results

+* Regression models had much better results on click dataset (more features, less rows) that the assessment dataset (less features, more rows)

 * GridSearchCV worked great to identify optimal parameters - Further hypertuning may improve results while being cautious about overfitting

 * Predicting assessment scores would have been easier if there was one score per student, made things complex